vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 ### Configure SQL Database Permissions (Required)

 The deployment now automates SQL permission setup for the App Service managed identity.
-Run the helper script before `azd up` to collect the necessary details from your current Azure CLI session.
+Run the helper script before `azd up` to collect the necessary details from your current Azure CLI session. __This step is already completed by seed-database.ps1 as part of the README quick start.__

 #### One-Time Setup Workflow